If you are applying for a role with us or if you are an employee of the firm, a different policy will apply to you, which you will be provided with.

 Where will we process your personal data?

-There may be circumstances where we may process your personal data outside the European Economic Area (EEA).
+There may be circumstances where we may process your personal data outside the UK or European Economic Area (EEA).
 EEA countries are all member states of the European Union together with Norway, Iceland and Liechtenstein.
-Data protection laws may not be as strong outside the EEA as they are in the EEA.
-Therefore, personal data will not be transferred to a country outside the EEA unless the following apply:
+Data protection laws may not be as strong outside the UK or the EEA as they are in the UK or EEA.
+Therefore, personal data will not be transferred to a country outside the UK or EEA unless the following apply:

-• the country to which the personal data is transferred is one which the European Commission considers to provide an adequate level of data protection; or
+• the country to which the personal data is transferred is one which the UK Government and/or the European Commission considers to provide an adequate level of data protection; or

 • the personal data is transferred to a company which is required by our contract with them only to deal with the data in accordance with our instructions and to maintain appropriate security to protect the personal data which we are satisfied they have.